Personal Injury Law, Plain and Simple

 Personal injury accidents: You've heard of them happening, but never imagined you would be a victim of one.
 There can be shock over how complicated the process becomes: medical bills, insurance companies, resistance and paper work.
 Let our experience guide you.
 Call Joe today at 1-866-275-4563.

-Our attorneys have been helping Maine families cope with personal injury cases for four decades.
+Our attorneys have been helping Maine families cope with personal injury cases for nearly five decades.
 You don't have to pay us anything before you win your settlement, and there is no cost for an initial consultation.
 Contact our offices today.